binipringle/intro-to-dh/_texts/1-command-line.md

 ## Editor's note

-This session was adapted from *Introduction to the Command LIne* session created by Kelsey Chatlosh for the Graduate Center Digital Research Institute in January 2020, and based on work by GC Digital Fellows Patrick Smyth, Mary Catherine McKinniburgh, and Jojo Karlin.
-The [Guttenberg file](http://www.gutenberg.org/) does not tell us which witness was used in making their digital edition.
-You will find the link to the GitHub repository in the [Documentation]({{ site.baseurl }}/documentation/).
-I might want to say in the bibliography or references.
+This session was adapted from *Introduction to the Command LIne* session created by Kelsey Chatlosh for the Graduate Center Digital Research Institute (GCDHI) in January 2020, and based on work by GC Digital Fellows Patrick Smyth, Mary Catherine McKinniburgh, and Jojo Karlin.
+Links to the GC website and GitHub repositories are in the [Documentation]({{ site.baseurl }}/documentation/).
+I want to say in the bibliography or references but I have to get this together.

 ---